 This project is funded by the William Dean Countryside and Educational Trust and by Scoop and Scales in Macclesfield

-Next year we plan to work with 4 new schools in Macclesfield - if you have any candidates for inclusion in our programme, please drop us a line with your contact details!
+We hope to continue in 2026 so if you have any candidates for inclusion in our programme, please drop us a line with your contact details!

 The elusive White-Letter Hairstreak is another butterfly with a critical relationship with a particular foodplant, breeding on a number of species of Elm Tree.
 Unfortunately since the 1970s when Dutch Elm Disease (DED) became prevalent, many Elm trees have been lost.